Emergence in graphs with near-extreme constraints: Proof of Theorem

 The proofs of Theorems \ref{thm:flat2}, \ref{thm:scallop2} and \ref{thm:top2} all follow the same general outline.
 We will present the proof of Theorem \ref{thm:flat2} in full detail.
 The subsequent proofs of Theorems \ref{thm:scallop2} and \ref{thm:top2} will be somewhat abbreviated, concentrating on what is different in those cases.

-Using the fact that the unique entropy maximizing graphon $g_0$ at $(e,0)$ is symmetric bipodal, we show that the optimizing graphons at points near the boundary have the same general structure away from a small exceptional set.
+Using the fact that the unique entropy maximizing graphon $g_0$ at $(e,0)$ is symmetric bipodal, we show that the optimizing graphons at points near the boundary have the same general structure away from an exceptional set of small area.
 Specifically, we partition the unit interval into subsets $I_1$, $I_2$ and $I_3$ such that the columns $g_x$ of the optimal graphon are $L^2$-close to the columns of the first pode of $g_0$ when $x \in I_1$ and are $L^2$-close to the columns of the second pode of $g_0$ when $x \in I_2$, and where $I_3$ has small measure.
 At this stage, we do not have any control over $g_x$ when $x \in I_3$.